omvlabs/.github/profile/README.md

 ## About

-**OMVLabs** is an open-source organization focused on building and maintaining technology projects across the broader software and systems landscape.
+**OMV Labs** is an open-source organization focused on building and maintaining technology projects across the broader software and systems landscape.

 We operate with a **long-term engineering mindset** — prioritizing: